taufei/mynutshahaFrakitsIsAFart/src/docs/index.md

 Credits:
-- Neeo - stylizing and basically making the entire structure of the website.
+- Ne_Eo - stylizing and basically making the entire structure of the website.
 - Frakits - useless documentation and tons of styling.
 - swordcube - helping hand for documentation.
 - Care or usb_port_2 - helped with keeping my sanity.